jampies/React_DateNavigator/README.md

 * `npm start` will start up storybook locally to demo the component
 * `npm test` runs the unit tests

+Any push to github will trigger a Travis build, which will update the npm package and deploy the latest version to now here: https://www.npmjs.com/package/date-navigator

 ## Usage

+Install using `npm i date-navigator`

 ### API